fly-lang/fly/docs/Fly-AST-Reference.md

 # Fly AST & Sema Reference

 This document describes every Abstract Syntax Tree (AST) construct produced by the Fly parser and how those nodes are translated into Semantic Analysis (Sema) objects before the CodeGen pass.
-It concentrates on symbol table formation and on the `SemaType`, `SemaVar`, `SemaCall`, and `SemaMember*` families that participate in symbol resolution.
+It includes detailed examples from the test suite and concentrates on symbol table formation and on the `SemaType`, `SemaVar`, `SemaCall`, and `SemaMember*` families that participate in symbol resolution.

 ## 1. Pipeline Overview
 - **Parsing** builds tree nodes derived from `ASTBase`/`ASTNode`.
 Nodes retain source locations and syntactic kinds only.